zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       * Whether this account is included in the Backup

-      * The quota used and available for the e-mails and the |file| module
+      * The quota used and available for the e-mails and the |file|
+        module.
+It is possible to insert up to **three** decimal digits for each quota.

       * The ability to prevent the user from changing the password